mkrechetov/mkrechetov.github.io/_posts/2022-07-14-gabriel_graphs.markdown

 Algorithms: Delaunay and Voronoi
 =========

-Even more fast algorithm after generating Delaunay graph do not iterate all other points but uses a Voronoi diagram to check the condition.
+An even more fast algorithm after generating the Delaunay graph does not iterate all other points but uses a Voronoi diagram to check the condition.
-Here we use the easy fact that an edge $e$ of Delaunay triangulation is in Gabriel graph iff $e$ intersects the boundary of the two corresponding Voronoi regions.
+Here we use the easy fact that an edge $e$ of Delaunay triangulation is in the Gabriel graph iff $e$ intersects the boundary of the two corresponding Voronoi regions.
 Below we provide a fast Python implementation of segment intersection from [here](https://bryceboe.com/2006/10/23/line-segment-intersection-algorithm/):

 ```
 def ccw(A,B,C):